bwsw/t-streams/docs/source/Ts-API-Consumer.rst

 *(updated)*

 The method loads the transaction with the ID from the metadata store.
-It returns ``Option[Transaction[T]]`` which is None if there is no such transaction.
+It returns ``Option[Transaction[T]]`` which is 'None' if there is no such transaction.

 *(need updating here)*::

  val txnOpt = consumer.loadTransactionFromDB(part, transactionID)

-There is also the **getTransactionById** method which also returns None if the transaction is incomplete.
+There is also the **getTransactionById** method which also returns 'None' if the transaction is incomplete.

 setStreamPartitionOffset method
 ---------------------------------------